Drones & Aerial Activities - Quickstart guide

 Return to drone homepage

-DSA: the essentials
+DAA: the essentials

 In order for flight authorisations to be treated efficiently, the skeyes UAS Geographical Zones have been divided into multiple Very Low Level (VLL) zones, based on the risk level regarding manned aviation.
 You can find more information about these zones below.